Who is Ben Wolf?

 Having graduated from Bible college a year earlier, Ben took it as a divine message.
 What’s more, he’d already written one novel at that point, and he’d enjoyed it, so he figured he might as well write a few more.

-Awards are great, but what Ben has found even more reassuring is the consistently great feedback he’s gotten from readers.
+Awards and sales are great, but Ben most enjoys the great feedback he’s gotten from readers.
 They’ve raved about his work and told him he was the best, most creative liar they’d ever heard of.